mkesler195/arduino-nrf24-weather-station/README.md

 - Remote Station 2 (thermistor) implemented ✅
 - Base display alternates Node 1 / Node 2 every ~5s ✅

+## Lessons Learned and Reminders
+- nRF24L01 power: VCC must be from Nano 3.3V (not breadboard 3.3V rail), with 100µF across VCC/GND at the radio.
+- Node ID + ACK: I'm using NRFLite with ACKs and seq counters (great for debugging).

 ## System Overview

 The weather station system is designed around a simple architecture: